Transient (acoustics)

 In acoustics and audio, a transient is a high amplitude, short-duration sound at the beginning of a waveform that occurs in phenomena such as musical sounds, noises or speech.
 Transients do not necessarily directly depend on the frequency of the tone they initiate.
 It contains a high degree of non-periodic components and a higher magnitude of high frequencies than the harmonic content of that sound.

 Transients are more difficult to encode with many audio compression algorithms, causing pre-echo.

-Sonar

-The term transient is used by military sonar operators to describe unexpected sounds emanating from another vessel such as operating machinery, a metal hatch being slammed, or the flooding and pressurization of torpedo or vertical launch tubes.